thomasjpfan/2020-czi-scikit-learn/content/_index.md

 # Contents 📖

-1. Organizational Updates @ scikit-learn
+1. Community Updates @ scikit-learn
 2. Advances in scikit-learn
 3. Improvements of the new fast gradient boosting models